- 1.75 mm +/- .05 mm

 GreenGate3D: Recycling The World's Plastics, One Filament At A Time.

-We haven't posted pictures of these, since they are TRANSITION ROLLS and can look like any/every color we make.
+These are TRANSITION ROLLS and can look like any/every color we make.
 SOME ARE SUPER COOL... we were transitioning ICE BLUE to TRANSLUCENT YELLOW AND GOT THIS AWESOME CLEAR MINT COLOR... but some are just one color from the transition between two color runs.
 They also could be colors that we trialed, but didn't quite make the exact look we wanted, so you might see a metallic raspberry in there or something as basic as an off-white.
 So, if you like Secret Santa, Pot Luck, or Grab Bag, these are the spools for you!!!

 View MSDS here